avivcarmis/smoke-screen/README.md

 ## In a Nutshell

 Smoke Screen is a lightweight JS library allowing seamless schema validation and class instantiation.
-Smoke Screen is designed to serialize and deserialize JavaScript objects, JSON or YAML string while enforcing validation, and performing property filtering and renaming.
+Smoke Screen is designed to serialize and deserialize JavaScript objects, JSON or YAML string while enforcing validation, and performing property filtering and modification.

 ## Getting Started